CASE STUDY: ROSCOE

 During one training session, Olivia got a wild hair and jumped quickly to the side, gave a little buck, and began cantering off – all trigger behaviors for a predator.
 The quick movements triggered Roscoe’s predatory aggression and he immediately gave chase.
 Quickly, I called him to leave it and come using the e-collar but due to his increased arousal level at that moment he did not respond right away.
 I incrementally increased the level on his collar and continued to call, until I got his attention.
 This left Roscoe with a strong memory that chasing the donkey was not so fun.
 He now understands how to remove the pressure—by moving closer to his handler and giving up the chase.

-It’s been more than a month now that Roscoe has not harassed Olivia.
-Prior to training, he would stand just outside his invisible fence boundary and bark at her.
-He now no longer barks at the little spotted donkey and has stopped all chasing of the horses and is generally much more obedient for his family.
 I would never suggest leaving Roscoe loose or unattended around any other animals, but his prey drive is now manageable enough that he remains a healthy and active part of his family.
-E-collars are not the answer to every behavior problem in dogs, but when dealing with predatory aggression, they are by far the most effective.
+E-collars are not the answer to every behavior problem in dogs, but in curing the urge to chase other animals, they are by far the most effective.

-Next month, we’ll go more in-depth on how to read a dog’s body language in order to determine if it might pose a threat to you or your horse, as well as what to do if a dog that’s not your own comes after your horse while on a trail ride or anywhere else.
+Next month, we’ll go more in-depth on how to read a dog’s body language to determine if it might pose a threat to you or your horse, as well as what to do if a dog that’s not your own comes after your horse while on a trail ride or anywhere else.

 Bernadette Pflug, CPDT-KA is a professional dog trainer in Louisville, CO who is certified in the E-Touch & Force Free Method ™; and is a professional member of both the APDT (Association of Pet Dog Trainers) and IACP (International Assoc. of Canine Professionals).
 Bernadette owns two horses, three dogs and enjoys Dressage and trail riding.